zikaiLin/ziklin/_posts/2021-01-02-heatmap_plotly2.md

 ![Basic heatmap in plotly](/ziklin/assets/images/2020-01-02-heatmap/fig1.png)

-Plotly will create a beautiful interactive heatmap plot for you.
-However, this is just a toy example, sometimes you need to specify some options to make your heatmap plot cleaner and more publishable.
+Now plotly creates a beautiful interactive heatmap visualization for you.
+However, this is just a simple example without further customization.
+Sometimes, you might need to specify optional arguments to make your heatmap visualization cleaner and more publishable.

 ## Colors
 First let's start with the color scale.
 The default color scale in plotly is the **Viridis** style.
-However, you can either specify a color scheme using the name listed in <https://colorbrewer2.org>.
-Here are some available color scheme you can directly specify in plotly:
+But you can either specify a color scheme using the name listed in <https://colorbrewer2.org>, or a customized colorscale in R. Here are some available color schemes that you can directly use in plotly:

 ### Continuous color scale